-- Take two pieces of delicious boiled Italian ham, also known as Prosciutto Cotto.
-First cut them in thin strips.
+- Take two delicious boiled Italian ham pieces, also known as Prosciutto Cotto.
+First, cut them into thin strips.
 Then make those strips smaller by cutting the other way.
 Add to a small bowl until you need them.

 Bulk fermentation, cont'd

 - After the third set of stretch and folds, perform a windowpane test to check the gluten development.